microsoftarchive/hamustro/README.md

 $ sudo make install/go && source ~/.profile # you can install golang with this on OSX/Ubuntu if you need it
 $ sudo make install/protobuf # initialize communication format
 $ make install/pkg # golang dependencies
+$ make install/symlink # if you want to use this package outside of $GOPATH

 $ sudo make install/wrk # install http benchmarking tool
 $ make install/utils # utils for development
 ```